Code-Institute-Submissions/projectone/README.md

 - Menus:

-The menu page includes a simple js carousel showing some of the food available at sea&stone.
-It also has links to 5 menus, all of which open in new tabs or download to your mobile device.
-The menus were made simply in Microsoft word keeping a consistent colour scheme and font detail.
+The menu page was initially created as a simple js carousel of all the menus available but this wasn't very eye catching so I amended it to have separate PDF menus for each meal type.
+These download to your device or open in new tabs.
+I also included a js carousel of eye catching food images to give users an idea of what type of food sea&stone provides.

 - Location: